-Australia is a country with many different faiths, however Christmas is still widely celebrated everywhere across the country whether they’re believer or not in what it stands for.
-It is a time for family gatherings around the table and opening those anticipated presents.
+Living in Australia, a country with many different faiths, however Christmas is still widely celebrated everywhere across the country.
+Whether they’re believers or not in what it stands for but it is a time for family gatherings around the table and opening those anticipated presents.

-It is a bit strange as I walk into shopping centres and hear Christmas carols over the loudspeaker or shopping complex PA system and I still don’t feel the vibe of the festive season.
-It doesn’t gives me an urge to buy a present for someone nor either me receiving one.
+As I walk into any shopping centres, it is chaotic and all you hear is the voices of people in search for that perfect present.
+Christmas carols are heard throughout the shopping complex and yet, I still don’t feel the vide of the festive season approaching.
+It is a strange feeling and it doesn’t gives me an urge to buy a present for anyone nor either me receiving one.

-For weeks now, the stores have been filled with huge range of Christmas trees and decorations and I haven’t had any second thought of decorating my home, not even my favourite decorations displayed.
-I must say, it is a much simpler affair with a bottle of whisky instead.
+The stores have been filled with huge range of Christmas trees and decorations and never ending Christmas carols.
+I haven’t had any second thought of decorating my home, not even my favourite decorations displayed.
+Leaving the thoughts behind I felt that, it is a much simpler affair with a bottle of whisky instead.

+Christmas Day comes, the weather in Cairns is always very unpleasant with warm and humid temperatures which is unbearable for out parties and BBQs.
 My Christmas eve was quietly spent at home watching DVD’s and relaxing with my beautiful dog “Mindi” running around the lounge chasing each other.
-To others it may feel strange but to me, it was a very joyous moment to me and many more to come.
+To others it may feel strange but to me, it is a very joyous moment to me and many more to come.

-My Christmas day morning was spent catching up with family and friends over the phone before heading to my friend’s place for Christmas lunch where I spend the day there.
-Yes, I was looking forward to a great lunch and the day was to be spent in the pool or relaxing with a good book.
+My Christmas Day morning was spent catching up with family and friends over the phone before heading to my friend’s place for Christmas lunch where I spend the day there.
+Yes, I was looking forward to a great lunch and the day was to be spent in the pool and relaxing with a good book.

-Once the Christmas is done and dusted, Yes, I will be start looking forward to New Year’s Eve.
+Christmas Day is done and yes, everyone will be start looking forward to New Year’s Eve.
 That’s when the city of Cairns really comes alive and even in our sleepy neighbourhoods , the streets are humming with excitement.
 Most bars and restaurants are flooded with patrons, celebrating with live musics on every corner.
 The fireworks are amazing and by mid-night, the skies are lit up with colour and the esplanade is crowded with expats, locals and tourists all joining together to ring in the New Year.